ChanthMiao/ghc-wiki-mirror/sebastian-and-simon.md

   - We can try to "solve" stream fusion this way.
 See [the stream-fusion paper, section 7.2 "Static Argument Transformation"](http://fun.cs.tufts.edu/stream-fusion.pdf).
 The key missing features:
     - Managed to optimise that example, simply by SA analysing each binding of the mutually recursive group in isolation and then taking care not make specialisable functions loop-breakers
     - But running into tick-exhaustions on `>>=` on `CmdM`, so I opened some unwanted back door.
 How to debug?

+- Ultimately pick up the SAT work again #18962, but I feel like we need a better story for derived unfoldings here
+  - Maybe new unfolding source?
+Or attach unfolding deriving strategy to InlineRHS.
+On the other hand, it would also be useful for stable unfoldings..

 # Join points